lyihongl/shop-challenge/README.md

 This project consists of the backend and frontend for an image repository web app for Shopify Fall 2021

-Technologies: Typescript, Node.js, GraphQL, Postgresql, React.js, Docker
+Technologies: Typescript, Node.js, GraphQL, Postgresql, Tensorflow, React.js, Docker

 ## Setup